Miro MCP server

 • Create and manage tags

-• Attach/detach tags to items
+• Attach and detach tags from items

-• Create and manage groups of items
+• Create and manage groups

 • Export board content

-• Access organization information
+• Get organization information and members

 • Manage project members

-How to add this MCP server to Cursor
+How to install this MCP server

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json file so that it is available in all of your projects.